warsaw-hackers/Sloth-Shaming/README.md

 We use Zircuit testnet for for creating a SBT in our registry.

 ### Mantle Network - Best UX/UI project
-We use mantle testnet for for creating a SBT in our registry.
+Mantle is available as a payment Chain on our Request Network dApp.
+Also, we use mantle testnet for for creating a SBT in our registry.

 ### ENS - Best use of ENS
 Our dapp fully supports ENS names, and users are able to search and interact with others using their ENS name as well as their wallet address.

+## Next steps

+- TODO

 ## Links